 Upgrade your ballpoint with some precious metals

 Ballpoints get a bad rap.
 But not every one of these particularly handy pens are basic Biros.
 Invest in the best ballpoint money can buy, and you’ll have a reliable pen to last you for many years to come.
 And that means going for a precious metal.

 Be it Montblanc’s Meisterstück pen — finished with platinum-plated details, or this weighty gold-plated pen from Caran D’ache, a precious metal is a sure-fire way to upgrade your pen game.
 Smythson’s sterling silver pen is the ultimate expression of decadence, house in a velvet-lined case to make your desk that little more sophisticated.

 Caran D’Ache Ecridor Gold-Plated Ballpoint

 Smythson Sterling Silver Ballpoint

 Opt for a simple, monochrome rollerball

-Of course, if you’re not into flashing your cash — or just feel a little silly using a golden pen to doodle on a Post-It — opt for something a little more restrained.
+Of course, if you’re not into flashing your cash — or just feel a little silly using a golden pen to doodle on the back of a receipt — opt for something a little more restrained.
 Go for a rollerball, one step up from a ballpoint, and keep the colours restrained.